invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 ### Phantom JS

-Phantom JS Cloud is the default PDF engine [PhantomJS Cloud](https://phantomjscloud.com/) to generate your PDFs, the default API key that comes with a clean installation can generate 100 PDFs per day.
-If you register for an API key, you will be able to generate 500 PDFs per day, which should suit most users.
+Phantom JS Cloud is the default PDF engine [PhantomJS Cloud](https://phantomjscloud.com/) to generate your PDFs, the default API key that comes with a clean installation will no reliably generate PDFs, to ensure you can generate PDFs you should register for an API key on the phantomjscloud website and use this key in the .env file.

 Phantom JS can be toggled on and off by setting the PHANTOMJS_PDF_GENERATOR to either TRUE or FALSE.
 The following .env variables are available for configuring PhantomJS.